AppImageCrafters/appimage-builder-docs/source/examples/gambas3.rst

 in the system, but they are in the bundle.
 To correct this we use the "GB_PATH" environment variable that must point to the gbc3 binary.

-To define a :ref:`recipe_version_1_runtime` environment variable add the following to the recipe:
+To define a :ref:`recipe_runtime` environment variable add the following to the recipe:

 .. code-block:: yaml